 So on that note, I present you with the IgNobel Prize winners for 2011 (partial list):

 - The Biology Prize was awarded to Darryl Gwynne and David Rentz for discovering that Australian jewel beetles like to mate with discarded brown beer bottles, called stubbies, (they don’t like green wine bottles though).
 Here is how Professor Gwynne describes what he observed:

 “It was just co-incidental that my area of research was Darwinian sexual selection and how sex differences evolve, and here was a classic example taking place in front of my eyes where males were making mating errors.
 It was very obvious the beetles were trying to mate.
 These beetles have enormous genitalia, and they’re large to start with – over two inches long.
 “The sad thing was that these beetles were dying; they wouldn’t leave the bottles alone.
 They’d fall off them exhausted.It was almost certainly the visual colour – the bottle looked like a giant female.
 And also in the reflectance patterns – there were stipples on the bottles that resembled marks on the females’ wing covers.”

-- The Chemistry Prize went to Makoto Imai and colleagues for figuring out the ideal density of airborne wasabi to awaken people in case of a fire of other emergency (think of the wasabi brain thunderbolt you experienced the last time you accidently put too much of the green stuff on your California roll).
-Patent is pending for the Wasabi Fire Alarm.
+- The Chemistry Prize went to Makoto Imai and colleagues for figuring out the ideal density of airborne wasabi to awaken people in case of a fire of another emergency (think of the wasabi brain thunderbolt you experienced the last time you accidentally put too much of the green stuff on your California roll).
+A patent is pending for the Wasabi Fire Alarm.